OracleMichael/ATT-WORKSHOP-OIC/README.md

 ### **Step 3: Invoke ATP to retrieve data**

+This step sets up the invocation of ATP to retrieve all data from the instance.
 1. Hover your cursor over the grey arrow from the schedule to the stop node, and **click the plus**.
 Locate the ATP connection you configured. _Stuck?
 If you were unable to create your connection, please use the "WORKSHOP_ATP_MCHEN" connection._
 ![](images/1.3.1.png)
 2. In the wizard, give the invoke a name.
 These names only have to be unique within the integration, so they can be generic like "getTable".
 For the **operation to perform**, select "Perform an Operation On a Table", and select "Select".
 Then click **Next**. _Note: you may also opt to "Run a SQL Statement".
 This option allows you to customize your query, but is often problematic due to the need to confirm that the query runs properly and the decrease in user control over the result of the query.
 For these reasons we recommend you to select "Perform an Operation..." for this hands-on exercise._